MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-remediate-certs.md

 ---

-# Remediate common issues for Azure Stack PKI certificates
+# Fix common issues with Azure Stack PKI certificates

 The information in this article can help you understand and resolve common issues with Azure Stack PKI certificates.
 You can discover issues when you use the Azure Stack readiness checker tool to [validate Azure Stack PKI certificates](azure-stack-validate-pki-certs.md).
 The tool checks to ensure that certificates meet the PKI requirements of an Azure Stack deployment and Azure Stack secret rotation, and logs the results to a [report.json file](azure-stack-validation-report.md).